This article discusses the following key points about the rise of voice-only telehealth and the impact it has on providers:

 RingCentral enables voice-only telehealth

 The rise of voice-only telehealth is an opportunity that providers should seize upon.
-Insurance companies, including Medicare, have adopted telehealth following the pandemic because of its benefits to both patient healthcare management and system costs.
+Payers, via the Medicare program, have adopted telehealth programs and services because of the benefits to both patient healthcare management and systems costs.
 Providers also benefit from the scheduling flexibility afforded by appointments conducted via a digital communications system.

 RingCentral offers an elite cloud-based, cross-platform communications solution that has all the benefits discussed.
 It gives you full capabilities to coordinate calls, conduct live communications, track notes, share documents, hold appointments, and collaborate with other care team members.
 Better healthcare outcomes at a lower cost.
 Cloud communications systems are transforming healthcare.
 Find out how.